What is the Lacey Act?

 Global deforestation and forest degradation are responsible for at least 10% of climate change.
 This result is due to the trade of timber, wildlife, and other products associated with forests.
-Deforestation regulations, like the United States (U.S.) Lacey Act, aim to protect forests and wildlife by mandating deforestation-free supply chains.
-As one of the early protections against the degradation of forests, this act paved the way for more recent legislation such as the European Union Deforestation Regulation (EUDR).
+Deforestation regulations, like the United States Lacey Act, aim to protect forests and wildlife by mandating deforestation-free supply chains.
+As one of the early protections against the degradation of forests, the Lacey Act paved the way for more recent legislation such as the European Union Deforestation Regulation (EUDR).

 Which products are within the scope of the Lacey Act?

-The Lacey Act initially focused on game animals, but today includes prohibitions on illegally sourced wood and timber products.
+The Lacey Act was originally designed to protect game animals but has since evolved to include prohibitions on illegally sourced wood and timber products.

 The full scope of products under the Lacey Act includes: